We are here to help.Contact an Advisor

 From our summer concerts and our annual 5k race to holiday programs and nature walks, Lake View Cemetery offers things to see and events to enjoy throughout the year.

-The James A. Garfield Memorial and Wade Memorial Chapel are currently closed for the season but will reopen May 1, 2022.
+The James A. Garfield Memorial and Wade Memorial Chapel are open May 1 through October 30, Wednesday to Sunday 10am-4pm.
 Guides will be present to discuss the beauty and significance of these historic landmarks.

 What to Expect